 8. The ATS and the use of the QF credit were introduced in 2012.
 The ATS specifies the award titles that can be used for qualifications at various QF levels whereas the QF credit is a measurement of the volume or size of learning programmes recognised under the HKQF.
 Starting from 2016, the titles of all programmes registered on the QR have conformed to the ATS, and the QF credit values of all programmes at QF Levels 1 to 4 have been shown on the QR.
-Following the consultation with stakeholders in 2018, operators have been required to indicate the QF credit for their newly registered learning programmes at QF Levels 5 to 7 (except for research-based programmes) on the QR with effect from September 2020.
-Operators will be required to indicate the QF credit of all learning programmes at QF Levels 5 to 7 (except for research-based programmes) on the QR with effect from September 20223.
+Following the consultation with stakeholders in 2018, operators have been required to indicate the QF credit of all learning programmes at QF Levels 5 to 7 (except for research-based programmes) on the QR with effect from September 20223.